DU students, teachers hold 'Tiranga Yatra' | Education

 - India

-The rally started from the Gandhi statue at gate number 1 of the Delhi University.

-The organiser of this rally, Dean Students' Welfare Professor Pankaj Arora said the objective of the 'Tiranga Yatra' is to create a sense of patriotism, national pride and belonging.
+The rally, led by Delhi University Vice-Chancellor Yogesh Singh, covered a distance of four kilometres.
+More than 5,000 participants, including teachers and non-teaching staff and students of the varsity, participated in the rally.
+On this occasion, Singh said the rally has undoubtedly strengthened the spirit of patriotism and nationalism among the students. ''Our national flag instills a sense of patriotism, national pride and belongingness among the countrymen.
+The national unity is very important for the country, if the country remains Eik (one), then only will it be Shresth.
+The feeling of nationalism has to be inculcated in the children from the family itself,'' Singh said.

+A 'bhoomi pujan' for a new building in North Campus and a tree plantation drive -- 'Shatabdi Vriksharopan' was also organized in the DU campus.

-National flags on 20-foot poles were unfurled at seven locations on the university campus.
+National flags on 20-foot poles were unfurled at seven locations inside the university campus, a statement said.

+The rally started from Gandhi Statue at DU's Gate No 1 and passed through Campus of Open Learning, University Stadium, Education Department, Miranda House, Law Faculty, Hindu College, St. Stephen's College and ended at Gate No. 1 of Delhi University, it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)